Career Outlook: Sensory and Consumer Science

 Sensory and consumer science is the light that guides the way forward for businesses by investigating what consumers really want.
+So what do sensory scientists do?
 Sensory scientists spearhead product development for companies.
 Not only do they conduct research and testing to gauge what consumers are drawn to, but they also use it to inform the development and improvement of new products.

 There is a wide range of jobs that rely on sensory science, all of which involve understanding a product’s sensory experience to improve its quality.
 Food scientists and technologists, research managers and directors, sensory scientists and sensory and consumer insight specialists are some of the many facets of sensory science.

 “Sensory science is a broad and complex field with many strategic business applications.
 The methods taught and utilized in our field can be applied to nearly all types of products and services,” Rebecca Bleibaum, president/chief of sensory intelligence, Dragonfly SCI, Inc.

 Consumer and sensory scientists are valuable additions to any team, especially in industries that create highly interactive products.
 The food and beverage industries and personal care and cosmetics industries hire the most consumer sensory scientists; companies like Nestle or Mérieux NutriSciences keep sensory science professionals in high demand.
 As it is an up-and-coming field, there are some associations for industry news, events, networking opportunities and career development, including the Institute of Food Technologists and the Society of Sensory Professionals.